Box Hill Circular via Betchworth walk

 On the Main Walk the most convenient place is the Stepping Stones (01306-889932) pub on Westhumble Street, passed on the way to Box Hill station and usually open all day.
 Another possibility just off the return route is Ryka's Café (01306-884454; open to 4pm winter, 5pm summer), a popular spot for bikers which serves a wide range of food and drink.

-On the Short Walk the most convenient place near Dorking station is the Lincoln Arms Hotel (01306-882820) in Station Approach.
+On the Shorter Walk the most convenient place near Dorking station is the Lincoln Arms Hotel (01306-882820) in Station Approach.
 In the station itself Colairo's coffee shop is only open to 4pm Mon–Fri, 2pm Sat (closed Sun).

 On the Long Walk the walk route comes out on Dorking's High Street, near its junction with South Street and West Street.
-Some places nearby are Two Many Cooks (01306-882200; open to 5pm Mon, Fri & Sat, 4pm Sun & Tue–Thu) at 32 South Street; Mullins Coffee Shop (01306-889967; open to 4pm Tue–Sat, closed Sun & Mon) at 58 West Street; Cosy Moose (open daily to 4pm), an artisan coffee shop at 1 High Street; and Harts at the Courtyard (07804-297475; open to 4pm Tue–Sat, closed Sun & Mon) in Old Kings Head Court.
+Some independent places nearby are Two Many Cooks (01306-882200; open to 5pm Mon, Fri & Sat, 4pm Sun & Tue–Thu) at 32 South Street; Mullins Coffee Shop (01306-889967; open to 4pm Tue–Sat, closed Sun & Mon) at 58 West Street; Cosy Moose (open daily to 4pm), an artisan coffee shop at 1 High Street; and Harts at the Courtyard (07804-297475; open to 4pm Tue–Sat, closed Sun & Mon) in Old Kings Head Court.
 If these are closed the town has most of the usual suspects (Costa, Starbucks, etc) and plenty of pubs.

 Profile